The silence of the man she loved

 And she ran to the nearest hill she saw,

 Climbed up and looked around

-For the faintest hint of a caravan
+For the faintest sign of a caravan

-Or the source of the slightest sound,
+Or a hint of the slightest sound,

 Then down she ran and stopped a while

-Where the baby kicked and cried,
+Where the baby kicked and cried

 To rush up another hill that stood

-Way off on the other side.
+Way off to the other side.